SStheHACKER/SiliconStocks/README.md

 - 📦 **On-Chip RAM**: High-speed custom RAM module for real-time data access across multiple stock feeds.
 - ⚡ **FPGA-Powered Acceleration**: Runs entirely on Nexys A7 FPGA, enabling **parallelism** and **minimum latency**.
 - 🔧 **Modular Design**: Fully scalable — new strategies or memory enhancements can be added seamlessly.
+- 🛰️ **UART Interface**: Implemented a Verilog-based UART module for **serial communication**, allowing external monitoring or data logging of trading signals.

 ---